troydhanson/network/nanomsg/README.md

 * nano-push.c: simple PUSH publisher
 * nano-epoll.c: poll nanomsg and OS-level sockets

+nano-pull binds a local port, and nano-push connects to it.
+Many copies of nano-push can run at the same time.
+Only one nano-pull can be effective at once (have the port bound).

+OS and nano socket monitoring in one event loop

-Integrating nanomsg and OS descriptors into a select/poll loop uses nanomsg's socket option API to get an OS descriptor first.
+A program that manages OS file descriptors and nano sockets in a single event loop (say, epoll) can use nano's socket option API to get an underlying file descriptor.
-That descriptor can be used with select/poll.

-Once we have a set of descriptors (OS, and nanomsg-based) we can build a main loop that waits for I/O readiness on any of them.

-There are different ways to structure the main loop if we want to wait for descriptor readiness or signal arrival at any time.
+A real program may also want to handle signals properly in the main loop.
 We can convert signals into file descriptor events using signalfd.
-Or we can convert file descriptor events into signals (signal-driven I/O).
+Then use epoll.
+Or, we can convert file descriptor events into signals (signal-driven I/O).
+Then use sigwaitinfo.
-The former is compatible with epoll; the latter is compatible with sigwaitinfo.